GandhiCloudLab/service-discovery-mcm-130-ocp43/README.md

 Versions used :

-IBM Multicloud Manager 1.3.0
+IBM Cloud Pak for Multicloud Manager 1.3.0

-Redhat Openshift Container Plantform 4.3
+RedHat Openshift Container Platform 4.3

 --------------

 ## 1. Cluster and App Details

 The MCM Hub cluster is connected with 2 managed clusters `d` and `e`.
-Both the managed clusters are installed with Redhat Openshift Container Plantform 4.3.
+Both the managed clusters are installed with Redhat Openshift Container Platform 4.3.

 <img src="images/01-clusters.png" >